madebyporter/sgsturfv2/wp-content/plugins/woocommerce-services/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Install and activate WooCommerce if you haven't already done so
-1. Install, activate and connect Jetpack if you haven't already done so
+1. Install, activate and connect to your WordPress.com account if you haven't already done so
 1. Want to buy shipping labels?
 First, add your credit card to https://wordpress.com/me/purchases/billing and then print labels for orders right from the Edit Order page
 1. Enable automated taxes from WooCommerce > Settings > Tax (make sure "enable taxes" is checked in General settings first)

 == Frequently Asked Questions ==

+= Why is a WordPress.com account connection required? =

+We connect to your WordPress.com account to authenticate your site and user account so we can securely charge the payment method on file for any labels purchased.

 = What services are included? =